 Building the Kits

 I had a million ideas right away and needed a way to ground them so I started by focusing on ideas for what to put in them and also building the kits to give me a more tangible sense of what it would look like.
 I hate so much that educators are almost always forced to purchase things out of their own pocket, so I spent school budget money to purchase the toolboxes.
 I bought two different kinds, five altogether, so that I can share them between tables – I typically teach 28 students at a time, so I wanted to make sure that I had enough kits to share materials between 10 different groups if need be.
 I also needed the kits to not take up too much space in our classroom, be easy to store and move, as well as have different size compartments.
+The first kind I bought was this one and the second kind was this one.

 All the boxes are removable in both kits so we can spread them out on the different tables as needed.